-FIRST ALERT FORECAST: The forecast roller coaster continues!
+FIRST ALERT FORECAST: Warm, windy conditions before rain!

-TUCSON, AZ (KOLD News 13) - The 80s are here!
-Enjoy it while it lasts, because this warm up is short lived as a storm system moves through bringing with it the chance for some showers and much cooler temps by the end of the week.
+TUCSON, AZ (KOLD News 13) - The 80s are sticking around at least for one more day!
+By tomorrow, a storm system moves through bringing with it wind, the chance for some showers and much cooler temps by the end of the week.

 SATURDAY: Mostly sunny skies, highs in the mid 60s.